 - Equity Crowdfunding: Is It Right For You?

 - What is a Lifestyle Business and How to Start One

 What is the biggest difference between a sole proprietorship and LLC?

 - Taxes.
-A single-member LLC can be taxed differently when certain elections are made.
+A single-member LLC can be taxed differently when certain business entity elections are made.